almightykid/TIBCO-Spotfire-scripts/README.md

-# TIBCO-Spotfire-scripts
+# TIBCO Spotfire scripts
+Welcome to the TIBCO Spotfire scripts!

+This repository is meant to provide all the Spotfire scripts I have been using in different projects.

-Repository to make your life easier with TIBCO Spotfire.
+Hope it makes your life easier :)

+Almighty kid